 Your surgeon will provide you with more detailed instructions to follow for after the procedure.

 After a couple of weeks, swelling and bruising will subside and the contours of your body will be noticeably slimmer and more defined.
-The results of liposuction are generally permanent, and patients can maintain their results by following a healthy diet and exercise regimen.
+The results of liposuction are generally lasting, and patients can maintain their results by following a healthy diet and exercise regimen.

 A. Ideal candidates for liposuction are close to their ideal weight with stubborn areas of fat that have been difficult to eliminate with diet and exercise.
 Liposuction candidates are in good overall health and do not have any pre-existing health conditions.
 It is important to have realistic expectations of the procedure and to understand that liposuction is not a weight-loss procedure.